bbc/bug/docs/pages/installation/index.md

 ### AWS or Virtualised

-Run BUG in EC2 or on a virtual machine for larger deployments or for higher levels of availability, in such a case it might be desirable to make BUG available publically and couple it with SSO options such as OIDC or SAML.
+Run BUG in EC2 or on a virtual machine for larger deployments or for higher levels of availability, in such a case it might be desirable to make BUG available publicly and couple it with SSO options such as OIDC or SAML.

 Note - When making BUG available on the internet you should take the necessary precautions to protect your infrastructure.
 You should use SSL certificates and reduce risk by placing BUG behind a reverse proxy.